-For purposes of this initial valuation at the conversion date, the use of a 5.60% discount rate with an assumed inflation rate of 2.00% per year, as specified in the Funding Policy adopted by the Joint Sponsors, is supported by the target asset mix outlined on page 22 of this report.
+For purposes of the conversion date valuation as of July 1, 2021, the use of a 5.60% discount rate with an assumed inflation rate of 2.00% per year was specified in the Funding Policy adopted by the Joint Sponsors.
+With the subsequent revision to the target asset mix under the SIP&P, as outlined on page 22 of this report, the 5.60% discount rate has been lowered to 5.45% for purposes of the January 1, 2022 valuation.